alondraorn/DH150-UX/README.md

 [heuristic-8](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%208.png)

 #### Southwest
-There is an overload of promotional offers and images on the homepage that distracts the user <br />
+There is an overload of promotional offers, such as signing up for the travel credit card, as well as images on the homepage that distracts the user <br />
-Severity rating: 2
+Severity rating: 2 <br />
-Why:
+Why: Inconsistencies in design and layout create less efficient task flows for the user

 #### Southwest
 On the homepage, there are a lot of upsells and promotional offers that take away from the main goal of the app: to book a flight <br />